luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 For the dataset the frameworks will use for querying, we based it on three `.tsv` files from the [IMDb database](https://developer.imdb.com/non-commercial-datasets/), namely `title.basics.tsv`, `title.ratings.tsv`, and `name.basics.tsv`.
 We reduced the size of the original dataset by considering only the first 50,000 entries from each of the `.tsv` files.

-For each framework, the entries of the `.tsv` files were stored in-memory within datastructures that were most appropriate for the programming language -- an array of objects for Express, a list of dictionaries for Flask and a HashMap for SpringBoot.
-These data structures are instantiated when the respective docker containers are built.
-We followed this approach instead of connecting to an externalk datrabase to mitigate the effects of database connection and timeouts towards the energy consumption measurement for each framework.
+For each framework, we store the entries of the .tsv files in-memory within three Map (or equivalent) data structures with the key as the primary key and the value as the object representation of the entries.
+This results in three Maps representing the basic information of movies, ratings of movies, and basic information of industry professionals.
+This is done when the docker container of each framework are instantiated.
+We followed this approach instead of connecting to an external database to mitigate the effects of database connection towards the energy consumption measurement for each framework

 ## Experiment Procedure